BjarneVerschorre/4chan-thread-scraper/README.md

  Scrape a 4chan thread for attachments

 ## Requirements
-This script uses [httpx](https://www.python-httpx.org/) to send requests and needs to be installed. <br>
+This script uses [HTTPX](https://www.python-httpx.org/) to send HTTP requests and needs to be installed. <br>
 `pip3 install -r requirements.txt` to install all the requirements.

 ## How to use